akeneo/pim-community-dev/internal_doc/asset_manager/add_an_operation.md

 }
 ```

-Then add it to the DI to be able to be constructed through its Factory:
+Then add it to the DI for it to be constructed through its Factory:

 ```yaml
     # src/Akeneo/AssetManager/back/Infrastructure/Symfony/Resources/config/parameters.yml